-Aside from the big items such as cameras, lenses and a tripod, there will always be a huge number of smaller accessories in everyone’s photo kit.
-This includes everything from remote cables, filters, batteries and memory cards, to tripod tools, cleaning kits, card readers and bundles of charging cables.
-Unless you enjoy being frustrated, all these things need to be well organized in a camera accessory bag or pouch.
+Aside from the oversized items such as cameras, lenses and a tripod, there will always be a considerable number of smaller camera accessories in everyone’s photo kit.
+This includes everything from remote cables, filters, batteries and memory cards to cleaning kits, card readers and charging cables.
+Unless you enjoy being frustrated, all these things should be well organized in a camera accessory bag or pouch.

-Of course, camera bag manufacturers know this and all of the various types of photograph accessory pouches.
-If you look at what’s available there’s actually a surprising amount of variability in the design and function of these bags and pouches, so in this guide, I’m sharing my favourite photo gear pouches for a variety of specific uses.
+Of course, camera bag manufacturers know this and offer various camera accessory pouches to compliment their larger camera bags.
+If you look at what’s available, there’s a surprising amount of variability in the design and function of these small accessory bags and pouches.
+In this guide, I’m sharing my favourite camera accessory bags for various specific uses.

 Shimoda Accessory Pouch – Best For Camera Batteries

 The Shimoda Accessory Pouch makes the perfect camera battery case.
-Inside the main compartment is a zippered pocket that is made from stretchy elasticated nylon.
-This means the pocket can hold much more than it initially appears, and it makes it perfect for battery organization.
-When my batteries are fully charged they go in the main compartment, but as they get used up, I put the dead ones in the zippered compartment so there is never any confusion about what needs to go on the charger when I get home.
+Inside the main compartment is a zippered pocket made from stretchy elasticated nylon.
+This means the pocket can hold much more than it initially appears, making it perfect for battery organization.
+When my batteries are fully charged, they go in the main compartment, but as they get used up, I put the dead ones in the zippered compartment, so there is never any confusion about what needs to go on the charger when I get home.
 Read my review for more details.

 Shimoda Panel Wraps – Best For Small Items

-Available in three different sizes, the Shimoda Panel Wraps are absolutely ideal for smaller items because the many zippered compartments will help you to separate things into logical groups.
-The clear pocket panels also remind you quickly what is where, which is both useful for ensuring everything is packed for your shoot, and finding things in a hurry when you need them.
+Available in three different sizes, the Shimoda Panel Wraps are an ideal camera accessory bag for smaller items because the many zippered compartments will help you to separate things into logical groups.
+The clear pocket panels also quickly remind you what is where, which is useful for ensuring everything is packed for your shoot and finding things in a hurry when you need them.
 The three different sizes probably make this product the most versatile organizer in this guide.
 Read my review for more details.

 Peak Design Tech Pouch – Best For Hard Drives, Card Readers and Cables

-The Peak Design Tech Pouch is ideally designed to handle the hard drives, card readers and computer-related cables and dongles required by any travelling photographer.
+The Peak Design Tech Pouch is ideally designed to handle hard drives, card readers, computer-related cables, and dongles required by any travelling photographer.
 Out of all the products in this guide, it has the most internal organization, but the clever accordion design still manages to keep everything easily accessible.
 You can find more photos and details in my Tech Pouch review or watch the hands-on video below.
 At $59, it isn’t cheap, but it comes with that excellent Peak Design quality we know and love and has more features than any other option on this list.

 Tech Pouch Hands-On Video